AnumQ/react-router/README.md

 # React router - made from scratch

-This project demonstrates a simple router that navigates between pages in react.
-It is a simple version of react-router npm package.
+This project demonstrates a simple navigation router that navigates between pages in react.
+Simple version of react-router npm package.

 ## Development